kiskikikuku/kiskikikuku/README.md

 ### Hi there 👋
-Welcome to my C practice repository\n here are many codes related to compiler and data structure lectures
+Welcome to my C practice repository here are many codes related to compiler and data structure lectures